-If you notice any of these symptoms, make an appointment with your dentist.
-The sooner you seek care, the better your chances of reversing any damage from periodontitis.
+If you notice any symptoms of gum disease, make an appointment with your dentist.
+The sooner you seek care, the better your chances of reversing any damage and protecting your total health.

 Good oral hygiene can prevent gum disease.
 Follow these steps to maintain healthy teeth and gums.

-Members with health and dental plans from HMSA who have a diagnosis of heart disease are enrolled automatically.
-Dental members who don’t have a health plan with HMSA can easily enroll online.
+If you have health and dental plans from HMSA and have been diagnosed with coronary artery disease, you’re automatically enrolled.
+If you don’t have a health plan with HMSA, you can easily enroll online.

 Check our provider directory to see if your dentist is in-network, or find a participating provider.